Western Dems Rally for Spitzer

 "If we’re going to change this county, it’s going to happen in the states, Richardson said.
 “Jobs, renewable energy, health care, making sure America moves forward.
 And right now there’s nobody better, in this county, with the potential to become a national leader instantaneously with this election, than Eliot Spitzer.”

-Richardson also said he supported Spitzer’s pro-consumer, pro-environment, pro-e
+Richardson also said he supported Spitzer’s pro-consumer, pro-environment, pro-economic growth agenda.

 After thanking Schweitzer and Richardson for advice on energy policy, Spitzer invited Schweitzer to speak.